-Staff examined the list of the proposed broadband equipment, and Staff believes the equipment qualifies for the investment tax credit.
-Staff recommends that the Commission issue an order confirming the listed equipment is qualified broadband equipment, and forward that order along with a copy of the Application to the Idaho State Tax Commission.
+Staff examined the list of proposed broadband types of equipment, and Staff believes the types of equipment listed do qualify for the investment tax credit.
+Staff recommends that the Commission issue an order confirming that the types of equipment are qualified broadband types of equipment, and forward the approving order along with a copy of the Application to the Idaho State Tax Commission.